-The efficacy of auricular vagus nerve stimulation on improving fluency during reading acquisition
+The efficacy of auricular vagus nerve stimulation on improving fluency during reading and language acquisition

 Previous work by Dr. Centanni has demonstrated that some children who struggle to learn to read have inconsistency in their brain's response to speech and letter stimuli.
 In these children, their brains do not respond the same way every time they hear a single speech sound.
 In typical readers, this consistency is important when it comes time to match the sound a letter makes to the visual presentation of that letter (a grapheme).
 Many interventions already exist for dyslexia, but none are 100% successful and there are many brain and genetic differences that may drive the failure of children to respond in any single case.
 The Centanni Lab is currently running a study in typical, college-age adults to test a novel method for improving learning speed and retention in novel orthographies (the Code Breakers study), novel languages (the Cypher study), and speech sound categories (the TSA study).
 Please email Dr. Centanni if you are in the Fort Worth area and want to participate in this exciting study!

 Genetic influences on communication disorders and plasticity